 I sent in my video – via WeTransfer.
 Would they approve?
 Would they even watch it before plopping it into their meeting?
 I didn’t hear anything back… until after the day of the meeting.
 The subject heading said “LOVED IT!”
 Phew.
 “We used your video at our event yesterday and it was great.
 It really hit the right note and was enjoyed by all.
 We hope to see you again – hopefully F2F next time.”

 Remote Meetings Are Dead; Long Live Hybrid Meetings!

 Indeed, we were hoping for F2F Face to Face next time.
 But the next time was a hybrid meeting.
 Which was fine!
 The second Janssen remote meeting was produced by Co-MANA, who created a pop-up studio in Belgium.
 There was a giant LED wall, with projections that could change themes for the two-day event.

-There was a dedicated screen with a dedicated link to the internal Janssen team leaders.
-There was a live monitor.
-And there was a prompter screen, which doubled as a link to the Q&A moderator.
-And we ended with a live band, who played during the interactive quiz.
+Also, there was a dedicated screen with a dedicated link to the internal Janssen team leaders.
+And there was a live monitor – with a prompter screen, which doubled as a link to the Q&A moderator.
+Then we ended with a live band, who played during the interactive quiz.

 It would have been nice to have the team leaders on location, as well as the band.
 Heck, it would have been nice to have a fully live event.
 But if Hybrid Meetings are the new normal for now, I gotta say this meeting was great.